+V: ANTIEPILEPTIC DRUGS AND DIET

+69: DRUG DEVELOPMENT FOR EPILEPSY

 CHAPTER 69

-Drug Development for Epilepsy: Past, Present and Future
+Drug Development for Epilepsy: Past, Present, and Future

 Edward Chang and Raman Sankar

-This chapter will provide a birds eye view of anti-epileptic drug (AED) development from a historic perspective to discern major patterns in our thinking about this disease, which is in reality a collection of disorders that share seizures as a common symptom.
-The goal of therapeutics has expanded from immediate control of seizures, to a search for interventions that modify the course of the disease in the process.
+This chapter provides a birds eye view of antiepileptic drug (AED) development from a historic perspective to discern major patterns in our thinking about this disease, which is in reality a collection of disorders that share seizures as a common symptom.
+The goal of therapeutics has expanded from immediate control of seizures to a search for interventions that modify the course of the disease in the process.
 As our understanding grows, we can accommodate the concept that disease modification and acute seizure control may or may not coalesce in a single medication.
-The chapter will trace the evolution of our approach rather than duplicate readily available references such as the reports on the biennial Eilat conferences on AEDs under development (1), which contain details of the extent to which human clinical trials have progressed.
+The chapter traces the evolution of our approach rather than duplicate readily available references such as the reports on the biennial Eilat conferences on AEDs under development (1), which contain details of the extent to which human clinical trials have progressed.

 FORCES THAT SHAPED AED DEVELOPMENT IN THE 19TH AND 20TH CENTURIES

-The beginning of the era of rational medical treatment of epilepsy is traced to the use of potassium bromide by Sir Charles Locock to teat hysterical epilepsy in Victorian England (2).
+The beginning of the era of rational medical treatment of epilepsy can be traced to the use of potassium bromide by Sir Charles Locock to teat hysterical epilepsy in Victorian England (2).
 This was, indeed, the first effective therapy of epilepsy and was reported to the Royal Medical and Surgical Society in 1857.
-Bromide therapy was believed to be effective because of its ability to blunt libido since the common prevailing view then was that excessive sexual indulgence, especially masturbation, gave rise to seizures and epilepsy, while hysteria was often assigned to women during menses.
+Bromide therapy was believed to be effective because of its ability to blunt libido, as the common prevailing view then was that excessive sexual indulgence, especially masturbation, gave rise to seizures and epilepsy, while hysteria was often assigned to women during menses.
 Despite incorrect reasoning, Sir Locock had succeeded in controlling what were likely catamenial seizures.
 Bromides were used for their sedative and antiaphrodisiac properties during that period.
 After the turn of the century, when barbiturates became available, the use of a sedative-hypnotic medication knowingly for the intended effect resulted in the identification of its anticonvulsant efficacy quite serendipitously.
-Phenobarbital had been administered mainly to sedate a ward of noisy epileptic patients in Freiburg during the night to enable Alfred Hauptman, the medical assistant (resident, in todays parlance), to have a good nights sleep.
-The observant Dr. Hauptman carefully recorded the decrement in seizures even during the day upon nightly administration of phenobarbital and described his findings in a seminal publication (3).
+Phenobarbital had been administered mainly to sedate a ward of noisy epileptic patients in Freiburg during the night to enable Alfred Hauptmann, the medical assistant (resident, in todays parlance), to have a good nights sleep.
+The observant Dr. Hauptmann carefully recorded the decrement in seizures even during the day upon nightly administration of phenobarbital and described his findings in a seminal publication (3).